-The building is called House of the Book.
+The building is called the House of the Book.
 It’s located on the American Jewish University’s Brandeis-Bardin Campus.
 This trip detour was slightly unplanned.
-When I got there, I found out that the campus was on private property.
+When I got there, I found out that the campus was gated.
 I called the university and asked — more like pleaded — to be allowed to enter to take a few photos for a short time.
 The person I spoke with on the phone said tourists ask to visit the building all of the time.
-Eventually, I was allowed in, though I think I was rather lucky.
-I don’t know what the school’s policy is, but I’m sure the university requires similar requests be made far earlier in advance.
+Eventually, I was allowed in.

 The drive up to the building took about four minutes passed the main gates.
 The campus was well-maintained and picturesque.
 Stepping out of my car and walking up to the building was surreal.
-The rush of memories flooding back into mental view is a feeling like no other.
+The rush of memories flooding back into mental view was a lovely experience.

 The building was closed at the time of my visit, so I cannot verify if Alpha 5 and Zordon actually exist and were inside.

 If I recall correctly, there is no way to see the building from public land.
-Hiking a few hills at Sage Ranch Park might provide a view similar the one below but on the other side, though I’m not sure.
+Hiking a few hills at Sage Ranch Park might provide a view similar to the one below from on the other side.

 The building has also been featured in one of Marilyn Manson’s music videos [potentially NSFW]:

 A hill on the north side of the road beside the building offered a lovely view of east Simi Valley.